k-sidorov/minizinc-diff/README.md

 ## ✉ License

 This project is licensed under the terms of the **GNU General Public License v3.0**.
-See `LICENSE` for details.
+See `COPYING` for details.

 ## 💼 Contributions